+In most companies, the principle of one share - one vote applies.
 The articles of association may, however, also provide for voting shares.
 These can often be found in family-controlled companies, both private and listed.

 According to company law, the board of directors' resolutions may be made by a (relative) majority of the votes cast at the meeting.
-However, the articles of association and the organisational regulations may also require a qualified majority regarding the presence of a minimum of board members as well as the specific vote of the board.
-In the case of a tie, the chairperson has a casting vote, unless the articles of association provide otherwise.
+However, the articles of association and the organisational regulations may also require a quorum regarding the presence of a minimum of board members as well as a specific vote of the board.
+It is important to note that in the case of a tie, the chairperson has a casting vote, unless the articles of association provide otherwise.